-- F. Farm Dwelling: One single family dwelling customarily provided in conjunction with farm use, subject to Section 3.219 E below. - G. Accessory Farm Dwelling(s): An accessory farm dwelling is a single family dwelling occupied by a person or persons principally engaged in the farm use of the land and whose seasonal or year-round assistance in the management of the farm use such as planting, harvesting, marketing or caring for livestock, is or will be required by the farm operator.
+- G. Farm Dwelling: One single family dwelling customarily provided in conjunction with farm use, subject to Section 3.219 E below. - H. Accessory Farm Dwelling(s): An accessory farm dwelling is a single family dwelling occupied by a person or persons principally engaged in the farm use of the land and whose seasonal or year-round assistance in the management of the farm use such as planting, harvesting, marketing or caring for livestock, is or will be required by the farm operator.
 Accessory farm dwelling includes all types of residential structures allowed by applicable state building code.
-Accessory farm dwellings are also subject to Section 3.219 B below. - H. Relative Farm Dwelling: A single family dwelling on property used for farm use, to be occupied by a relative of the farm operator or farm operator's spouse and located on the same lot or parcel as the farm operator's dwelling, subject to the following standards: - 1.
-The relative is a child, parent, stepparent, grandchild, grandparent, stepgrandparent, sibling, stepsibling, niece, nephew or first cousin of the farm operator or the farm operator's spouse;
+Accessory farm dwellings are also subject to Section 3.219 B below.

-- 2. The farm operator does, or will require the assistance of the relative in the management of the farm use; - 3.
+- I. Relative Farm Dwelling: A single family dwelling on property used for farm use, to be occupied by a relative of the farm operator or farm operator's spouse and located on the same lot or parcel as the farm operator's dwelling, subject to the following standards: - The relative is a child, parent, stepparent, grandchild, grandparent, stepgrandparent, sibling, stepsibling, niece, nephew or first cousin of the farm operator or the farm operator's spouse; - 2.
+The farm operator does, or will require the assistance of the relative in the management of the farm use; - 3.
 The farm operator shall continue to play the predominant role in the management and farm use of the farm.
 A farm operator is a person who operates a farm, doing the work and making the day-to-day decisions about such things as planting, harvesting, feeding and marketing; and - 4.
-The farm operator shall submit a farm management plan documenting how the relative dwelling is necessary for maintaining the farm use. - Lot of Record Dwelling: One single family dwelling on a lot or tract of record less than 80 acres, which does not otherwise qualify for a dwelling Subject to Section 3.215 I below and also subject to Section 3.219 D below. - J. Alteration, restoration relocation, or replacement of a lawfully established dwelling (discretionary) and/or accessory residential or non-residential building or structure on any part of the legal parcel subject to Section 3.216 A1c - Addition, Modification or Relocation Setbacks and 3.219C - Replacement Dwellings (Dwellings only).
+The farm operator shall submit a Farm Management Plan documenting how the relative dwelling is necessary for maintaining the farm use. - J. Lot of Record Dwelling: One single family dwelling on a lot or tract of record less than 80 acres, subject to Section 3.219 D below. - K. Alteration, restoration, relocation, or replacement of a lawfully established dwelling (discretionary) and/or accessory residential or non-residential building or structure on any part of the legal parcel subject to Section 3.216 A1d - Addition, Modification or Relocation Setbacks and 3.219C - Replacement Dwellings (Dwellings only). - L. A replacement dwelling to be used in conjunction with farm use if the existing dwelling has been listed in a county inventory as an historic property and is listed on the National Register of Historic Places.
+The application shall include a Farm Management Plan documenting how the replacement dwelling will be used in conjunction with a farm use.

-K. Creation, restoration or enhancement of wetlands that includes development as defined by Section 1.090in a FEMA designated floodplain subject to Section 3.740 - Flood Hazard Overlay (EPD 1).
+M. Creation, restoration or enhancement of wetlands that includes development as defined by Section 1.090in a FEMA designated floodplain subject to Section 3.710 - Flood Hazard Overlay (OZ 1).